 How to Fully Erase an External Hard Drive

-As mentioned throughout this guide, formatting your hard drive doesn’t erase all the data from it.
+As mentioned throughout this guide, formatting your external drive doesn’t erase all the information from it.
 Binary data needs to be written to the drive at all times, so instead of removing it, your OS deletes the file structure, meaning you can’t access the data on your drive.

-As we said, the hard drive always needs to be filled with binary data.
-The only way to fully erase your data is to overwrite what’s there with new binary data.
-Though the built-in utilities on Windows and macOS help in parts, a hacker could reverse engineer the process to find the data on the drive.
+As we said, the drive always needs to be filled with binary data.
+The only way to fully erase it is to overwrite what’s there with new binary data.
+Though the built-in utilities on Mac and Windows computer operating systems help, a hacker could reverse engineer the process to find the data on the drive.

 One of the most common is Darik’s Boot and Nuke.
 It’s an open-source project that rewrites the data on your drive using random processes to ensure it isn’t recoverable.
 You can boot to DBAN instead of your OS to start the process, which is ideal if you’re recycling or selling your computer.

-We hope we’ve explained the differences between formatting and erasing an external hard drive..
+We hope we’ve explained the differences between formatting and erasing an external drive.
 Formatting isn’t only used to get rid of data on a drive.
 It’s also used to make a drive compatible with a different OS.
-The Western Digital My Book, for example, comes formatted to NTFS, but you can reformat it to ExFAT for use with macOS (read our Western Digital My Book review).
+For example, The Western Digital My Book comes formatted to NTFS, but you can reformat it to ExFAT for use with macOS (read our Western Digital My Book review).

 Sign up for our newsletter